Curriculum and Academic Programme

 - Students are strictly required to meet deadlines for completing summative assessment tasks in order to avoid assignments piling up.

-- All deadlines for tasks that are to be assessed are entered in the Virtual Learning Environment prior to the assessment being set.
+- All deadlines for tasks that are to be assessed are entered in Schoology prior to the assessment being set.

 - An extension should be received prior to the deadline for completion of the assessment task.
 Acceptance of such a request is at the discretion of the staff member and should be dependent on a valid reason for requiring such an extension.
-A maximum of 5 school days can be granted for an extension.
+The extension will be as short as possible.

 - If the assessment task has not been handed in by the due date, the student may be placed in after school assignment completion (hosted in the library) or a mutually convenient time found to complete the work under teacher supervision.

-- If a student is placed in assignment completion, parents will be notified by phone or e-mail and students will be expected to attend and takes priority over extra curricular activities.
+- If a student is placed in assignment completion, parents will be notified by phone or e-mail and students will be expected to attend.
+Attendance takes priority over extra curricular activities.

 Online courses allow students to take courses that we cannot directly support within our High School.
 They are rarely used at ISZL.